This article was scientifically reviewed by Jessica Bucher

 Should You Analyze Your Health DNA Test Results or Let a Professional Analyze Them?

-Instead of trying to figure out what your markers mean for your future, seek out the help of a professional to evaluate your results.
+Not all health DNA tests are created equal.
+Instead of trying to figure out what your markers mean for you and your family's future, seek out the help of a professional to evaluate your results.

 What to Do If Your DNA Reports Are Not What You Expected